Ethnic groups of Argentina: Luxembourgers

-From 1888 to 1890, the Grand Duchy of Luxembourg was literally overwhelmed by a transatlantic migration wave, the so-called "Argentinienfieber" - an expression which could be translated into English by "the Argentine fever symptom".
+From 1888 to 1890, the Grand Duchy of Luxembourg was literally overwhelmed by a transatlantic migration wave, the so-called "Argentinienfieber", literally 'Argentine fever'.
 In less than two years, more than one thousand Luxembourgers - representing 0.5 per cent of the entire population - decided to emigrate to Argentina.

 Dutch

 The first organized immigration from the Netherlands occurred in 1889, when immigrants came from the area of Friesland.
 A second immigration took place around 1924.
 Most of them settled in Mar del Plata, Bahía Blanca, Comodoro Rivadavia, and Chubut.

 Polish

-Organized Polish immigration began in 1897 and had a decisive influence in the Argentine population.
-Between the two world wars (1918–1939) large numbers of Poles emigrated.
+Polish immigration began in 1897 and had a decisive influence in the Argentine population.
+Between the two world wars (1918–1939), large numbers of Poles emigrated.
 They mostly settled in Llavallol, San Justo, Valentín Alsina, San Martin, and Quilmes.
-Between 1946 and 1950 around one hundred thousand Poles settled in the country.
+Between 1946 and 1950, around 100,000 Poles settled in the country.

 Russians

 There is a significant number of Russians in Argentina.
 Most reside in Buenos Aires and northeastern areas.
 The majority of them arrived between 1880 and 1921.
 Another small wave arrived in the country in early 1990.

+As of July 2023, more than 18,500 Russians have come to Argentina after the Russian invasion of Ukraine in 2022.